-Reconciliation Action Plan Gold Road is initiating a Reconciliation Action Plan (RAP) in 2024 using the framework of Reconciliation Australia.
-The purpose of a RAP is to develop and implement an action plan that reflects our commitment to reconciliation and promotes positive relationships, respect, and opportunities for Aboriginal and Torres Strait Islander peoples.
-Gold Road has a strong relationship with Yilka, the determined Native Title people for the Gruyere and Yamarna area, built over many years.
-We also recognise and work with the Nangaanya-ku people in the southern part of Yamarna, which is within their determined land.
-We are now engaging with a wider range of Traditional Owner groups across our national exploration footprint.
-The Mallina project tenements are situated on the lands of the Ngarluma and Kariyarra peoples.
-In northeast Queensland the Gugu Badhun people are the custodians of the land on which the Greenvale project tenements lies and the Ewamian people are the custodians of the land where the Galloway project tenements lies.
-We want to build strong respectful relationships with these new groups.
-A RAP is one of the ways we can engage and demonstrate our commitment to reconciliation We have established a RAP Working Group with representation from across the business, to undertake this project.
-We expect to report further on this in 2024.
-Gruyere The Gruyere and Central Bore Native Title Agreement governs the Gruyere JV's approach to cultural heritage management with the Yilka people, on whose land the mine sits.
+Reconciliation Action Plan We want to build strong respectful relationships with these new groups.
+A RAP is one of the ways we can engage and demonstrate our commitment We have established a RAP Working Group with representation from across the business, to undertake this project.
+We expect to report further on this The Gruyere and Central Bore Native Title Agreement governs the Gruyere JV's approach to cultural heritage management with the Yilka people, on whose land the mine sits.
 The Agreement covers matters including heritage, environment, water, land, social impacts, consultation, and employment.
 It entails quarterly relationship committee meetings between Gruyere management and Yilka members.
 Gruyere hosted around 100 Yilka people at the annual site visit in September 2023, for some of the Yilka people this was their first visit to a mine site.
 The annual site visit offers Yilka people the opportunity to hear and see first-hand how the mine is progressing.
 NAIDOC Week provided an opportunity for around 80 mine employees to participate in a special day of activities organised by Wartu Services, a local Yilka business, on Yilka country.
-Participants joined with Yilka people in searching for traditional bush tucker (honey ants and witchetty grubs) in the environs near the mine.
-Seven cultural awareness training sessions, run by Wartu Services, were held at Gruyere in 2023, resulting in participation by 96% of the workforce.
-This was in addition to cultural awareness training that is provided as part of every employee's induction.
-Planned work on the Golden Highway deposit in 2024 will entail not only refreshed attention to both the mining agreement and WA's Heritage legislation, but deep and respectful engagement with Yilka.
-A cultural heritage and community engagement expert is embedded in the project team.
-Local Socio-Economic Development
+Participants joined with Yilka people in searching for traditional bush tucker (honey ants and witchetty grubs) in Seven cultural awareness training sessions, run by Wartu Services, were held at Gruyere in 2023, resulting in participation by 96% of the workforce.
+This was in addition to cultural awareness training that is provided as part Planned work on the Golden Highway deposit in 2024 will entail not only refreshed attention to both the mining agreement and WA's Heritage legislation, but deep and respectful engagement with Yilka.
+A cultural heritage and community engagement expert is embedded in the project team. -(3) Local Socio-Economic Development

 Gold Road supports local socio-economic development wherever we operate by using local suppliers, hiring locally, and through targeted community investments.
 We apply SDG 17: Partnerships for the Goals, which focuses on inclusive partnerships as the key to successful sustainable development, because it gives appropriate emphasis to our approach.
 Our approach to suppliers is described in Procurement and Supply chain below.
 Our local hiring information is in Talent Attraction and Retention, above.
 In 2023 we invested in our new communities in northeast Queensland and the Pilbara by establishing offices and hiring locally in those regions as focal points for local co-ordination.
 As we maintain our presence in these regions, we will continue to seek opportunities to engage local service providers.
 Community Investment and Development In 2023 we developed a new reporting dashboard for community investments that enables us to track cash, in-kind support and time invested across our three focus areas: community, education and youth, and environment.
 Our community investment initiatives for the year totalled \$580,000 (2022: \$588,000).

-Investment focus areas in 2023 Our community investment initiatives are directed towards helping build community capacity through education and pathways to employment, Care for Country and the environment, and initiatives that benefit our local communities.
+Our community investment initiatives are directed towards helping build community capacity through education and pathways to employment, Care for Country and the environment, and initiatives that benefit our local communities.
 Some of the organisations we supported in 2023 included: